Stranger on the Loose

 Stranger on the Loose (2003) is the second book by American author D. Harlan Wilson.
 It contains twenty-seven irreal short stories and flash fiction as well as a novella, "Igsnay Bürdd the Animal Trainer."
 Pieces in this collection originally appeared in magazines and journals such as Eclectica Magazine, The Dream People, Locus Novus, 3 A.M.
 Magazine, Jack Magazine, Diagram, Riverbabble and Redsine.
 The book is illustrated by British storyboard artist Simon Duric.

+Development

+Publication history

+Stranger on the Loose was published by Eraserhead Press in August 2003.

+Reception

+A review published in DIAGRAM described the book as "not for everybody" but complimented Wilson's creativity and the length of each story.